openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 This pass updates padding attributes for Convolution and Pooling layers.
 It switches layer rounding mode to FLOOR and updates paddings to satisfy output shape.
+### `-convert-power-to-mult`: Convert power to multiply operation
+The pass converts power with single constant exponent value to multiplication.
 ### `-convert-precision-to-fp16`: Convert tensors precision from FP32 to FP16
 The pass is a part of `AdjustForVPU` pipeline.